Follow the beat for a healthier life. Read our blog posts:

 Chronic thromboembolic pulmonary hypertension (CTEPH) is a condition caused by blood clots in the lungs.
 Blood clots can cause serious health threats by blocking the flow of blood in the arteries, no matter where they develop or travel in the body.
 These include:

-A blood clot in the lungs is known as a pulmonary embolism, which can become lodged there and accumulate other clots.
+A blood clot in the lungs, known as a pulmonary embolism, which can become lodged there and accumulate other clots.
 As blood backs up in the lungs and causes increased pressure, a rare but often treatable type of severe pulmonary hypertension known as chronic thromboembolic pulmonary hypertension (CTEPH) can develop.

 Chronic thromboembolic pulmonary hypertension (CTEPH) symptoms are often similar to those of other cardiopulmonary conditions like pneumonia, heart failure or chronic obstructive pulmonary disease (COPD), so it often goes undiagnosed or is detected late in the advancement of the disease.

 CTEPH is typically caused by blood clots that develop in the lower extremities, which can be caused by long periods of inactivity, obesity, smoking or orthopaedic surgeries like joint replacement.
 In some cases, a period of only several hours of inactivity — such as a long flight — can cause a pulmonary embolism and trigger CTEPH.

 CTEPH is more common in women and in those with a family history of blood clots.

 Doctors diagnose chronic thromboembolic pulmonary hypertension (CTEPH) using common tests, including: